Stainless steel vs. Damascus steel – which kitchen knife is better

 Disadvantages:

-• More maintenance-intensive – depending on the core steel, susceptible to rust
+- More maintenance required – depending on the core steel, prone to rust

 How does the difference feel when cutting?

-With a well-sharpened stainless steel knife, you can easily complete most kitchen tasks.
-But when it comes to delicate cutting—for example, wafer-thin cucumber slices or precise sushi cuts—you'll notice the difference.
-Damascus knives cut through food as if it were butter.
-Especially our models like the Santoku, Nakiri or Gyuto are made for this.
+A well-sharpened stainless steel knife will easily handle most kitchen tasks.
+But you'll notice the difference when it comes to delicate cutting – for example, wafer-thin cucumber slices or precise sushi cuts.
+Damascus knives slice through food as if it were butter.
+Especially our models like the Santoku, Nakiri or Gyuto are made for that.

 Which knife is suitable for whom?